 Insider Tips on a Great Escape at Georgia's Second Largest State Park

-A trip to Hard Labor Creek State Park offers that breath of fresh air we all need right now, with plenty of ways to enjoy your freedom from hiking to biking 20+ miles of trails, swimming at the lakeside beach, fishing, star gazing or taking advantage of one of Georgia’s best golf values at The Creek Golf Course.
+A trip to Hard Labor Creek State Park offers that breath of fresh air we all need right now, with plenty of ways to enjoy your freedom from hiking to biking 20+ miles of trails, 51 tent, trailer, and RV campsites, 20 recently-renovated cottages, swimming at the lakeside beach, fishing, star gazing or taking advantage of one of Georgia’s best golf values at The Creek Golf Course.
 Plus, at Georgia’s second largest state park there is plenty of space to reconnect with nature while maintaining a safe social distance.

 For the insider scoop on an amazing escape at the park, we sat down with campground host Sue Pannell.
 Now in her fourth year as a volunteer host at Hard Labor Creek State Park, Sue is often one of the first people welcoming campers to the park and sharing all the best tips for an unforgettable escape.
 Read on to discover her secrets for yourself.

-What sets Hard Labor Creek apart from the other campgrounds?
+What sets Hard Labor Creek apart from other campgrounds?

 I think it’s serenity.
 Many of the sites back up to the creek and pond.
 There’s a blue heron that makes its home right here.
 To me, it’s amazing that this park can be so close to a major metropolitan area, but when you get here, it’s a world away.

-What would you tell visitors thinking of visiting the park?
+What would you tell people thinking of visiting the park?